ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

 ## Localisation (l10n)

-Localisation is the process of a product adaptation to meet the language, cultural and other requirements of a specific target market.
-Localisation is also known as *l10n*, where 10 is the number of letters between l and n.
+*Localisation is the process of a product adaptation to meet the language, cultural and other requirements of a specific target market.*

 The next activities are often part of the localisation process: